 Do you feel that you’re more productive than before?
 From our study, we found that people feel more productive with the deep focus in their own homes, but their feelings of belonging have worsened.
 Find out why this goes against empirical research about the relationship between performance and belonging.

 3. People are feeling unwell but take less time off—and that’s not good.

 In a pandemic, you’d expect that people are taking more sick days off.
 But the opposite is happening—while unwell employees wouldn't be able to go in the office before, the barrier to “doing work” has simply been lowered.
 That means that some people are probably lying on the couch whilst typing out a document.
-Leaders should model taking sick days to prevent burnout and employees having no time to recoup, recover, and relax.
+Individuals in remote leadership positions should model taking sick days to prevent burnout and employees having no time to recoup, recover, and relax.